Hollywood is still stealing Vincent Chase's career: An EW investigation

 It was such an unbelievable run that Hollywood is doing its best to emulate it.
 Let’s examine the evidence.

 Long before James Cameron was criticizing Wonder Woman, he was turning a different member of the Justice League into a box office superhero.
 Serving as the main arc of Entourage season 2 is Chase’s decision to star as Arthur Curry alongside his ex-girlfriend Mandy Moore in Cameron’s Aquaman.
 Fresh off filming the low-budget indie Queens Boulevard, the actor was initially resistant to the idea, but he’s right to ultimately come aboard the project, as Aquaman would topple Spider-Man‘s opening weekend box office record.
-Now, more than a decade later, the superhero, who’s often the butt of the joke, is swimming onto the real big screen: After making his full debut in November’s Justice League, Game of Thrones alum Jason Momoa is channeling the character for Aquaman, director James Wan’s entry into the DC Extended Universe.
+Now, more than a decade later, the superhero, who’s often the butt of the joke, has successfully swam onto the real big screen: After making his full debut in 2017’s Justice League, Game of Thrones alum Jason Momoa channeled the character for Aquaman, director James Wan’s billion-dollar entry into the DC Extended Universe.
+And don't think we're not having Vinnie/Jake Gyllenhaal flashbacks when hearing some fans call for Amber Heard to be recast in the sequel.

 Only the Brave

-The failure of Medellin left Chase in need of a hit after he had spent the last few months living on a remote island with only Turtle and who knows how many beautiful models (even rock bottom is glamorous on Entourage).
-It’s not easy and it’s quite a fall from Aquaman, but Ari and E (Kevin Connolly) are able to land him a supporting role in the Jason Patric-led Smoke Jumpers, which tells the story of nine firefighters battling a mammoth forest fire in Oregon.
+The failure of Medellin left Chase in need of a hit after he had spent the last few months living on a remote island with only Turtle and who knows how many beautiful models (rock bottom still manages to be glamorous on Entourage).
+It’s not easy — and it’s quite a fall from Aquaman — but Ari and E (Kevin Connolly) are able to land him a supporting role in the Jason Patric-led Smoke Jumpers, which tells the story of nine firefighters battling a mammoth forest fire in Oregon.
 This one was doomed from the start, considering a $100 million film was banking on the star power of Speed 2: Cruise Control‘s leading man.
 Bickering between Chase and the director led to production being halted and never completed.
-While Smoke Jumpers wouldn’t become a reality, Only the Brave did.
-The upcoming Josh Brolin and Miles Teller film chronicles an elite crew of firefighters battling a deadly Arizona wildfire.
+While Smoke Jumpers wouldn’t become a reality, Only the Brave did: the Josh Brolin and Miles Teller film chronicled an elite crew of firefighters battling a deadly Arizona wildfire.
 Sound familiar?
 Also, let’s not ignore the fact that Brolin and Patric share some resemblance.
-Oh, and don’t get me started on the Chase and Teller parallels because we’d be here all day.
+Oh, and don’t get me started on the Chase and Teller parallels because we’d be here all day (you know Vinnie would have been campaigning for the Teller spot in Top Gun: Maverick!).

 The Great Gatsby

 Gatsby served as a big comeback for Chase (or as I call it: the Chaseback), who went on to star as Enzo Ferrari in Frank Darabont’s Ferrari… because biopics of foreign entrepreneurs had worked out so well for him.
 Credit to Chase for doing what many other stars have been unable to: bring the Ferrari founder’s story to the screen.
-After Christian Bale dropped out, Michael Mann has enlisted Hugh Jackman to portray Ferrari in his long-gestating biopic.
+After Christian Bale dropped out — and coincidentally starred in Ford v Ferrari as neither Ford or Ferrari — Michael Mann has enlisted Hugh Jackman to portray Ferrari in the Heat director's long-gestating biopic.

-Admittedly, I (and many others) haven’t seen The Mummy, so I can’t confirm or deny that Russell Crowe’s Dr. Henry Jekyll is based on Chase’s futuristic DJ in Hyde — yes, the Golden Globe-nominated, sci-fi spin on Jekyll/Hyde that he directed.
+It's unlikely that Russell Crowe’s Dr. Henry Jekyll is based on Chase’s futuristic DJ in Hyde — yes, the Golden Globe-nominated, sci-fi spin on Jekyll/Hyde that he directed in the Entourage movie — but, considering how The Mummy effectively killed the beat of the Dark Universe, maybe it should have been.